costinaioana18/JavaLab6Optional/README.md

 The load and save method contain code from the following link: https://mkyong.com/swing/java-swing-jfilechooser-example/?fbclid=IwAR34U44rmB7SJS6A47XSablIstSVrwQ6SqfakqnG437MPIycH2u9KW_HXI0

-I completed te following optional tasks:
+I completed the following optional tasks:

 - Adding support for drawing multiple types of components.
 Creating a new panel, containing a list of available shapes: regular polygon, circle, rain drop and broken glass.
 Adapting the configration panel according to the type of the selected shape.